shinnosukeono/shinnosukeono.github.io/content/project/hs_rail/index.md

 ---
-title: "Discrete Element Modeling of High-Speed Railway Embankments"
+title: "Discrete Element Modelling of High-Speed Railway Embankments"

 summary: The aim is to develop a new understanding of the micromechanics of railway trackbed subjected to dynamic loads induced by high speed trains.
 This should lead to safer design of high-speed railway systems which require less maintenance and, therefore, are more sustainable.